hpiasg/asgresyn/README.md

 With the `<components>` tag you can specify the location of the components configuration file (see next section).
 By default the version included in the ASGresyn jar file is used.

+You can generate a configuration file with [ASGconfigGen](https://github.com/hpiasg/asgconfiggen).

 ##### Components configuration file #####

 The components configuration file contains handshake component definitions and specifies how to handle the data path implementations (if present) of these components.